Stowe House: The Large Library

 The Large Library is one of the three libraries in the house, is 75 by 25 ft, it is located to the east of The State Music Room.
 This room was created in 1793 from the former East Gallery.
 The plaster ceiling dates from then, with its elaborate cornice supporting a deep coffered cove in each corner of which are clusters of grapes, the flat centre of the ceiling has elaborate decoration, including in the border of the central panel mermen holding and feeding a griffin.
 The main entrance is in the centre of the long north wall.
 There are chimneypieces in the centre of each end wall.
-These are of white marble with flanking caryatids, the jambs are of black marble, one dates from 1792 which is a copy of the other probably dating from the 1760s.
+These are of white marble with flanking caryatids; the jambs are of black marble, one dates from 1792 which is a copy of the other probably dating from the 1760s.
 Above each chimneypiece is a mirror.
 The bookcases are of mahogany there are over five hundred shelves on the lower walls and they have their original doors with brass wire grilles.
 The walls are completely covered by the shelving, and even the walls between the seven windows of the south wall.
 The upper two hundred and forty shelves are accessed via a gallery running around the east, north and west walls.
-The over 20,000 volumes that were on these shelves, largely collected by the 1st Marquess of Buckingham were sold in January 1849, at Sotheby's, the sale lasted 24 days.
+The over 20,000 volumes that were on these shelves, largely collected by the 1st Marquess of Buckingham were sold in January 1849, at Sotheby's; the sale lasted 24 days.
 There is a series of three marble busts in the windows that were sold from the house in 1921 but have been repurchased.
-These are: 1st Duke of Buckingham and Chandos by Raimondo Trentanova, Frederick III, German Emperor and Victoria, Princess Royal both carved by Tito Angelini.
+These are: 1st Duke of Buckingham and Chandos by Raimondo Trentanove, Frederick III, German Emperor and Victoria, Princess Royal both carved by Tito Angelini.
 Also there are small busts above the bookcases on the window wall, Homer, Francis Bacon, Isaac Newton, Horace, Demosthenes and another of Homer.
 These were sold in 1921 but donated to the House and returned to their original positions.